hoodoer/JS-Tap/README.md

 Instead of attacking the application server itself, JS-Tap focuses on the client-side of the application and heavily instruments the client-side code.

-The JS-Tap payload is contained in the **telemlib.js** file.
+The example JS-Tap payload is contained in the **telemlib.js** file in the payloads directory, however any file in this directory is served unauthenticated.
+Copy the **telemlib.js** file to whatever filename you wish and modify the configuration as needed.
 This file has _not_ been obfuscated.
 Prior to using in an engagement strongly consider changing the naming of endpoints, stripping comments, and highly obfuscating the payload.

 Make sure you review the configuration section below carefully before using on a publicly exposed server.
-If you don't change the secret key you're going to have a bad time.

 ## Data Collected
 * Client IP address, OS, Browser